AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - light.md

 ## 3.10 Domain 15 — ADAS Overview & Maintenance

-- **Role**
+- **Versioning rules**
-  - Governs ADAS versioning, profiles, and how ADAS evolves via ADRs.
+  - ADAS uses semantic versioning:
+    - **MAJOR** — breaking changes.
+    - **MINOR** — additive, non-breaking.
+  - Current Core version: **1.1.0**.
-  - ADAS uses semantic versioning; Core version is **1.1.0**; `web-app` has its own profile version defined in `adas-config.json`.
+  - Profile `web-app` has its own version defined in `adas-config.json`.

-- **Light Mode behavior**
-  - Treat ADAS (Core + Profile + `.local`) as **frozen** for the task.
-  - You **must not**:
+  - Version changes must be reflected in Domain 15, `CHANGELOG.md`, `adas-config.json`, starter templates, and relevant Domains/docs.

+- **Precedence model**
+  - Reinforces that ADAS is multi-layered:
+    - Core → Profile → Project `.local` → User request.
+  - Non-overridable domains (`01`, `07`, `11`, `14`, `15`) cannot be weakened or contradicted by profiles or `.local`.

-    - Change ADAS versions.
+- **How ADAS evolves**
-    - Edit `.ai` governance files or `adas-config.json`.
-    - Propose Core/Profile updates or starter template changes.
-  - If you detect an ADAS version mismatch or obviously outdated rules:
+  - All substantive ADAS changes require an ADR (Domain 11).
+  - When ADRs are accepted, maintainers update Core Domains, Profile Domains, starter `.ai` folders, documentation, and version fields.

+- **What the AI must do when encountering conflicts**
+  - Detect version mismatches or conflicting rules between Core, Profile, and `.local`.
+  - Treat non-overridable domains and security rules as authoritative.
-    - You may mention it in rationale, but do not attempt to upgrade ADAS under Light Mode.
+  - In Light Mode, you may mention issues but **must not** attempt ADAS upgrades or governance changes.

+- **Profile + mode selection**
+  - Projects declare their active profile and ADAS versions in `.ai/00_ai-entry-point-meta-rules.md`.
+  - Mode (Light vs Heavy) is determined per task using `adas-usage-modes.md` and Domain 01 rules.
+  - In this compiled profile, Light Mode is assumed and must be honored.

 ---

 # 4. Effective Invariants (Non-Negotiable Rules)

-For `web-app` in **Light Mode**, these invariants must **never be violated**:

-- **Security invariants**
+- **Security boundaries**
   - No secrets or credentials in code or logs.
-  - Auth is handled by a secure, documented provider (e.g., Supabase Auth, Firebase Auth, Cognito); sessions validated server-side.
+  - Auth is handled by a secure, documented provider; sessions validated server-side.
   - For RLS-capable stacks, RLS (or equivalent backend protections) must not be bypassed or disabled.
-  - No direct DB/BaaS access from the client that exposes credentials or bypasses backend security.
+  - No direct DB/BaaS connections from the client that expose credentials or bypass backend security.
   - Secrets are backend-only, read from environment/secret manager; never exposed client-side.
   - Session cookies (where used) remain `HttpOnly`, `Secure`, `SameSite=strict`.
   - No storage of tokens in localStorage or other insecure client storage.
   - No `dangerouslySetInnerHTML` (or equivalent) with untrusted content; all external input validated and sanitized.
   - No `eval` or equivalent on untrusted data.

-- **Architectural invariants**
+- **Architectural boundaries**
   - The project’s chosen stack group(s) and architecture (documented in `.local` / playbooks) are authoritative; do not switch them.
   - Clear separation of UI/presentation, application/domain logic, and data access/persistence.
   - No business logic in UI components; business logic resides in application/domain or server/lib layers.
   - Centralized validation for external inputs (e.g., `lib/validators` or equivalent).
   - No cross-layer imports that break defined boundaries; no circular dependencies.
+  - Configuration and secrets isolated from application logic.

-- **Tech stack invariants**
+- **Tech stack constraints**
   - Strong typing at boundaries is mandatory (TypeScript, schemas, etc.).
   - No new untyped JavaScript or untyped “escape hatches” at core boundaries without explicit, documented reason (which you cannot add in Light Mode).
   - Testing stack and commands defined by project; for typical web-app starters: Vitest + Testing Library + Playwright; no alternative runners for new tests.

 - **Governance invariants**
   - ADAS precedence: Core → Profile → `.local` → User request.
-  - Non-overridable domains (01, 07, 11, 14, 15) cannot be contradicted by profile or `.local` rules.
+  - Non-overridable domains (`01`, `07`, `11`, `14`, `15`) cannot be contradicted by profile or `.local` rules.
   - Domain 12 (Security) may only be **tightened**, never weakened, by profiles or `.local`.
   - In Light Mode:
     - No ADR creation or modification.